OISF/suricata-update/doc/update.rst

    URLs provided on the command line or sources provided in the configuration.

-.. option:: -q, --quiet

-   Run quietly.
-Only warning and error message will be displayed.

 .. option:: --dump-sample-configs

    Output sample configuration files for the ``--disable``,